 Commands that allow devices to manipulate attributes, the "read attribute" (AT+CREAD, AT+SREAD) or "write attribute" (AT+CWRITE, AT+SWRITE) commands, are sent from a client device and received by the server device.
-Any response to those commands, the "read attribute" response or the "write attribute" response commands, are sent from the server device and received by the client device.
+Any response to those commands, the "read attribute" response or the "write attribute" response or the server device.